vercel/next-learn/errors/install.md

 ❯  Default starter app
 ```

-If that doesn’t work either, please let us know on [GitHub Discussions](https://github.com/zeit/next.js/discussions) with your OS / Node.js version (make sure your Node.js version is at least 10.13).
+If that doesn’t work either, please let us know on [GitHub Discussions](https://github.com/zeit/next.js/discussions) with the error text, your OS, and Node.js version (make sure your Node.js version is at least 10.13).
 You can also reach out to [@chibicode on Twitter](https://twitter.com/chibicode).